iusztinpaul/IusztinPaul/README.md

 -----

-If you want to discuss geeky stuff about data, AI, or engineering 👇 <br/>
+If you want to discuss geeky topics about data, AI, or engineering 👇 <br/>

 ### Let's Connect: